 used in a cement kiln have at least one advantage: the potential for burning hazardous waste as a fuel.
-Waste fuels that can be used in cement kilns include used motor oil, spent soberabskiprfrting inks, paint residues, cleaning fluids, and scrap tires.
+Waste fuels that can be used in cement kilns include used motor oil, spent soberabskiprfring inks, paint residues, cleaning fluids, and scrap tires.
 These can be burned relatively safely because the extremely high temperatures result in very complete combustion with very low pollution emissions.
+(Municipal solid waste incinerators operate at considerably lower temperatures.)
+Indeed, for some chemicals thermal destruction in a cement kiln is the safest method of disposal.
+A single cement kiln can burn more than a million tires a year, according to the Portland Cement Association.
+Pound for pound, these tires have a higher fuel content than coal, and iron from the steel belts can be used as an ingredient in the cement manufacturing.
+Waste fuels comprise a significant (and growing) part of the energy mix for cement plants (see Table 3), and the Canadian Portland Cement Association estimates that waste fuel could eventually supply up to 50% of the energy.

-Fuel Thousand Btus per ton of cement Percent
+-uel Thousand Btus per ton of cement Percent

 Petroleum products (diesel, gasoline, LPG) 63.
 1.1

 Natural gas 476.
 8.2

 Coal & coke 3,524.
 60.8

-Waste fuel 286.
+Waste fuel 1 286.
 4.9

-Electricity 1,443.
+Electricity 2 1,443.
 24.9

 Total 5,792.
 100.